Faster Algorithms for Longest Common Substring: Computing maxPairLCP(k1,k2)(U,V) ---Proof of Theorem Theorem 6.2

-First, for each $j\in [1,p]$ and $i\in \{1,2\}$, we construct the compacted trie $\T(\F_{i,j})$ of the set The two linear orders associated with the set $\U'_j\cup \V'_j$ yield the lexicographic order of the sets $\F_{1,j}$ and $\F_{2,j}$.
-Thus, in order to build the compacted tries $\T(\F_{i,j})$ using~\cref{lem:ctrie}, it suffices to determine the longest common prefixes between any two consecutive modified strings in $\F_{i,j}$, which reduces to $\LCE$ queries on the text.
+The two linear orders associated with the set $\U'_j\cup \V'_j$ yield the lexicographic order of the sets $\F_{1,j}$ and $\F_{2,j}$.
+These orders can be merged to a linear order of $\F_j$ using a classic linear-time algorithm with the aid of $\LCE$ queries used to compare any two modified substrings.
+In order to build the compacted tries $\T(\F_{j})$ using~\cref{lem:ctrie}, it suffices to determine the longest common prefixes between any two consecutive modified strings in $\F_{j}$, which reduces to $\LCE$ queries on the text.